pandorabots-admin/docs/pages/faq.md

 **What is an API alert?**

-When your application gets close to or exceeds a limitation you will be alerted via email and it will be included as an alert on your Account Page.
+When your application gets close to or exceeds a limitation you will be alerted via email.
 Please see the _Limits_ section for more questions about limitations.

 **What is an application (app) ID and user key?**